Cardiopulmonary Resuscitation

 H-L-R

-The HLR (Heart-Lung Resuscitator is demonstrated on a mannikin.
+The HLR (Heart-Lung Resuscitator) is shown in use on a mannikin.

 Image from Gregory Rittenhouse